rsim/oracle-enhanced/README.md

 ### Upgrade Rails 5.0 or older version to Rails 5.1

-If your application gets `ORA-01000: maximum open cursors exceeded` after upgrading to Rails 5.1 check these two values and configure `:statement_limit` value at database.yml is larger than `open_cursors` at Oracle database instance.
+If your application gets `ORA-01000: maximum open cursors exceeded` after upgrading to Rails 5.1, check these two values and configure `open_cursors` parameter value at Oracle database instance is larger than `:statement_limit` value at database.yml.

 * `open_cursors` value at Oracle database instance